S-ENDA/DMH/documentation/struct_institute.md

 ### Time series

 Automated positioning of individuals by gps devices results in Spatial animal movement data.
-REgular sureying of the same variables in same locations results in time series of biodiversity data.
+Regular surveying of the same variables in same locations results in time series of biodiversity data.